badbatch/zod-config-builder/README.md

 Import that literally typed config in your components along with `zcb` and create a config reader with scoping abilities, config path autocomplete and return value preview.

+These three features can be used together in the above workflow or separeately.
+For example, you can just use the config builder to build a type-safe config for use in your application, or you could handcraft a locales file and use the config reader to read its values.

 ## Installation

 ```sh